SabinGhost19/NOOBvsCRACKED/README.md

 ---

-**Remember**: The difference between a NOOB and a CRACKED developer is not talent, but practice, learning from mistakes, and following best practices! 🚀
+**Remember**: The difference between a NOOB and a CRACKED developer is not talent, but practice, learning from mistakes, and following best practices